 Proudly supporting the Guild Insurance Yearly Planner

-The Dietitians Association Australia refers members to Guild Insurance for Dietitians Liabilities Insurance, which includes: Breach of Professional Duty as a Dietitian, Public Liability and Goods Sold and Advice on Goods Sold.
+Dietitians Australia refers members to Guild Insurance for Dietitians Liabilities Insurance, which includes: Breach of Professional Duty as a Dietitian, Public Liability and Goods Sold and Advice on Goods Sold.
 Guild understands the insurance needs of Dietitians and aims to provide a service that exceeds expectations.